 - How do educators learn approaches to innovation that help manage its risks?

 Innovation takes practice

 Educators, and organisations, get better at innovation with practice.
 It stands to reason that we need to create opportunities for educators to undertake and review low-stakes change.
-It follows too that we need to provide multiple entry points to innovation so that we don’t always rely on those who are already well practised.
+It follows, too, that we need to provide multiple entry points to innovation so that we don’t always rely on those who are already well practised.

-It may take practice to unlearn some embedded approaches to change which stifle innovation.
+It may take practice to unlearn embedded approaches to change that stifle innovation.
 Change is sometimes conceptualised as a project isolated from wider “business as usual” systems and processes.
 However, whether successful or not, innovations impact the surrounding systems and people.
 They can require others to change the way they work, raising expectations, or creating disconnect.
 It is crucial that innovation is reviewed and evaluated to support individual development and organisational capacity building.

 If you are supporting innovation, you should ask:

 - How will you ensure “ways in” for novice innovators?